Haitian Coffee: Buying, Brewing and Roasting Tips

 Haiti is also infamous for dealing with inner political turmoil, which is very disruptive to the current coffee industry.

 In addition to coffee prices and politics in recent decades affecting profitability, environmental factors and plant diseases like coffee rust (11) have reared their ugly heads as well.
-In fact, the link in the previous sentence discusses how Haiti’s coffee production struggles are a harbinger for the surrounding coffee-growing countries of Central America, like Puerto Rico and Jamaica, to take careful notice of!
+In fact, the link in the previous sentence discusses how Haiti’s coffee production struggles are a harbinger for the surrounding coffee-growing countries of Central America, like Puerto Rico, El Salvador, and Jamaica, to take careful notice of!

 Of course, the devastating 2010 earthquake (12) was the most defining and catastrophic factor in recent years.
 Not only did it affect the coffee industry, but it also killed hundreds of thousands of Haitians.
 The effects of the earthquake are still felt today.